Ciguatera in Hawaiʻi

-Roi (peacock grouper) were introduced to Hawaiʻi in the 1950s as a food fish — and the plan backfired partly because roi became one of the species most associated with ciguatera cases in Hawaiʻi.
+Roi (peacock grouper) were introduced to Hawaiʻi in the 1950s as a food fish.
+The plan backfired, partly because roi became one of the species most associated with ciguatera cases in Hawaiʻi.
 At Top Shot Spearfishing, roi is the one fish we hunt but never eat: every roi we remove protects the reef, and every one is processed into organic fertilizer through our Reef-to-Root program instead of reaching a plate.

 | Species | Risk | Our practice |